A guide on how to start running with your dog11 October 2023

 What do you and your dog need to go running?
 Water and snacks are a must, especially when it's hot outside.
 And it's not just for the dog's sake - carrying water and snacks will help keep you hydrated and fueled during your run.

 Just like humans, dogs can suffer from heat stroke if they overexert themselves in hot weather, which can be not much activity for certain breeds of dog!
-So be sure to have plenty of water on hand, and take breaks in the shade often, or you may need to go another day when it's not as warm.
+So be sure to have plenty of water on hand, take breaks in the shade often, or you may need to go another day when it's not as warm.